Package 'rapbase'

 Details

-Staging data can be stored as files or as binary large objects in a database and method of choice is defined by the rapbase configuration.
-Regardless of storage method a per registry symmetric encryption of storage content is enforced.
+Staging data is stored as binary large objects in a database.
+A per registry symmetric encryption of storage content is enforced.
 Keys used for encryption are generated from existing database credentials.
 Therefore, please note that removing or changing such credentials will render any historic staging data inaccessible.

 cleanStagingData() globally removes all staging data with store date prior to the end-of-life age provided.
 This is a vastly destructive function that should be used with great care.